qmeteier/qmeteier.github.io/_supervision/drivesim2.md

 Tasks done by the student
 ======

-* Implementation of 3 critical situations (e.g. limitations) from the initial scenario :
+* Implementation of 5 critical situations (e.g. limitations) from the initial urban scenario :
-	* an area with bad weather (Rain)
+	* a ball crossing the road
+	* a cyclist in the left lane
+	* a construction zone
-	* an area with erased road markings
+	* road markings damaged
-	* an area with a winding road and relief
+	* a pedestrian crossing the road
+* Implementation of the car autopilot in the city :
-* Creation of a Python script allowing the automated modification of the shape of the road
+	* path of the car in the city
+	* traffic lights management
+	* traffic management (braking or accelerating depending on traffic)
-* Test of the implemented scenario on the driving scenario with 3 users
+* Test of the implemented scenario on the driving scenario with few users
-* Evaluation the realism of the elements integrated in the scenario, based on user ratings
+* Evaluation the realism and dangerousness of the elements integrated in the scenario, based on user ratings